California must end the plague of human trafficking. This proposal can help - California Political Review

 The task force would have developed a uniform system for cooperative information gathering, investigation, arrest and prosecution of traffickers, pimps and gangs.
 It also would have required the first comprehensive statewide study on sex trafficking.

-“This complex criminal issue needs a multi-tiered, long-term response,” said Kay Buck, chief executive officer of the California-based Coalition to Abolish Slavery and Trafficking, and a leader in the anti-trafficking movement.
+?This complex criminal issue needs a multi-tiered, long-term response,? said Kay Buck, chief executive officer of the California-based Coalition to Abolish Slavery and Trafficking, and a leader in the anti-trafficking movement.

-“Currently, there aren’t any statewide or national studies of this nature.
-California has the opportunity to establish a precedent by developing a task force to study labor and sex trafficking, providing us with valuable insights to end this epidemic.”
+?Currently, there aren?t any statewide or national studies of this nature.
+California has the opportunity to establish a precedent by developing a task force to study labor and sex trafficking, providing us with valuable insights to end this epidemic.?

 SB 35 received unanimous approval in eight committee and floor votes in the state Assembly and Senate, a testament to concerns about this crime and the legislative interest in helping law enforcement take traffickers off the streets.

-Gov. Newsom justified his veto by explaining that the state had already allocated funding for services to victims and studies to scope the size of the problem in “certain high incidence counties.”
+Gov. Newsom justified his veto by explaining that the state had already allocated funding for services to victims and studies to scope the size of the problem in ?certain high incidence counties.?

 Throwing money piecemeal is a woefully inadequate response to such a dangerous, widespread problem.
 That approach might work if the traffickers never left their country.
 Agencies need common, statewide protocols for identifying, documenting and attacking human trafficking.

-If Gov. Newsom thinks funding the status quo will protect children from sexual predators, he’s plain wrong.
+If Gov. Newsom thinks funding the status quo will protect children from sexual predators, he?s plain wrong.
 Traffickers use jurisdiction hopping to escape prosecution, exploiting the difficulty in detecting human trafficking.
 SB 35 would have tackled this problem.

 I plan to introduce new legislation in 2020 to give law enforcement the tools needed to lock up these sexual predators.